Trunk Club vs. Stitch Fix

-This handy dandy table comes from the blog She is Fierce.
+When looking at Trunk Club vs. Stitch Fix, this handy dandy table is awesome.
+It comes from the blog She is Fierce.
 She also does her own comparison of the two personal styling companies, which is definitely worth a read.
 This table is so darn comprehensive and helpful, there’s not much else to say about the differences between the two companies.
 You can easily scan through the table to see how things are just a little bit different between the two companies and the way the shipment of boxes are handled.

-- Trunk Club does not charge an up-front styling fee.
+- Trunk Club waives the up-front styling fee for Nordstrom cardholders.
 With Stitch Fix, there’s a $20 styling fee charged to your credit card before your box ships.
 However, if you purchase at least one item from your shipment, the fee is applied to your purchase.

 - All Trunk Club items are from Nordstrom and that means you get to take advantage of Nordstrom sale prices, if one or more of your items happen to be on sale.